 Michael and I, in our “bubble” of two, would huddle in it often, basking in the natural warmth from the sun streaming in (helped along with a few portable heaters) and the verdant growth all around us.
 When so much was feeling out of my control, this was something I could do on my own terms while also letting nature take its course.
 It was centering, organic in every sense, and a place to simply breathe and be.

-We’re now in autumn and facing frost, which is yet another hurdle to overcome.
+I’m still basking in the memory of my garden haven as early winter advances upon us.
 This year, it’s not just a change in the seasons, but the insecurities we’re all facing regarding this pandemic.
 What lies ahead?

 Bolstered by the glorious scents of bubbling preserves that fill my kitchen, there is one thing I’m sure of.